Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Irons do have an advantage – longevity.

 Red dots have a battery that can run out after a few years.
-An iron sight shooter doesn’t need to worry about this.
+You don’t have to worry about battery life with irons.

-However, the advantages of a red dot still outweigh the iron sight benefits.
+However, the advantages of red dot scopes still outweigh the iron sight benefits.

 Can I Use a Shotgun for Home Defense?